PaulKorDev/ArchitecturePatterns/README.md

 In the “ExampleObjectPool” folder you can see how I created concrete object pool for conrete object.
 On the scene with the same name you can test my ObjectPool, creating objects with click.

 ## Reactive Property
-I copied this code from somewhere, but it's better to use UniRx.
+I copied this code from somewhere, but it's better to use UniRx for serious projects.
 ### How it works?
 Create variable with type of reactive class and add listener for created variable.